thecallum/data_structures_and_algorithms/content/section_1.md

 1. A data structure organizes and stores data
 2. Each data structure has strengths and weaknesses

+## What are the X main data structures?

+- Arrays
+- Lists
+- Stacks
+- Queues
+- Hashtables

 ## What is an algorithm?

 An algorithm is the steps you must take to complete a task.